seL4/sel4-tutorials/tutorials/camkes-vm-linux/camkes-vm-linux.md

 strings specifying:
  - boot arguments to the guest Linux,
  - the name of the guest Linux kernel image file,
- - and the name of the guest Linux initrd file (the root filesystem to use during system initialization).
+ - and the name of the guest Linux initrd file (the root filesystem to use during system initialisation).

 The kernel command-line is defined in the `VM_GUEST_CMDLINE` macro.
 The kernel image and rootfs names are defined in the applications `CMakeLists.txt` file.